-Due to construction at Lake Hood, parking will be limited in 2019.
-We will have a limited number of parking spaces available and unfortunately no RV parking this summer.
-If you are staying at a local hotel, we recommend asking about our shuttle service.
-If you are at distant hotel property, staying at a B&B, or vacation rental we recommend taking a local taxi or Uber.
-Thank you for your assistance and understanding.
+We do have onsite parking but it can be limited on busy days.
+If you are staying at a local hotel, we recommend asking about our complimentary shuttle service.
+If you are at distant hotel property, staying at a B&B, or vacation rental we recommend driving or taking a local taxi/Uber.
+We look forward to seeing you at Rust’s!

 Do you offer a shuttle service?

 Rust’s provides complimentary shuttle service within Anchorage from downtown hotels, the airport and airport area hotels.
 The shuttle will pick you up approximately 45 minutes prior to your departure.
 Please inform us of any bags larger than day pack size.
 Shuttle service available during the summer season only.

 Yes, all of our planes are set up so that every passenger gets a window seat and a headset that is connected to an intercom system.
 You may ask your pilot questions about what you are seeing.